From core to envelope: revealing the deep dynamics of stars with two convective zones

 \section{Abstract}

-{On the Hertzsprung-Russell diagram, F-type solar pulsators connect the Sun to intermediate mass stars located on the instability strip. {With respect to lower mass stars, they are structurally peculiar in the sense that} they are constituted of three distinct dynamical layers: a small convective core, a deep radiative interior, and a shallow convective envelope.
+{On the Hertzsprung-Russell diagram, F-type solar pulsators connect the Sun to intermediate-mass stars located on the instability strip. {With respect to lower-mass stars, they are structurally peculiar in the sense that} they are constituted of three distinct dynamical layers: a small convective core, a deep radiative interior, and a shallow convective envelope.
 Current asteroseismic techniques only provide limited information on the interior dynamics of these stars.
 Indeed only gravity modes ($g$ modes), for which unambiguous characterisation is lacking, are able to probe the deep stellar layers.
 A better understanding of the excitation and behaviour in F-type solar pulsators is therefore necessary in order to consider their detection.
-In this work, we simulate for the first time the global stellar structure of an F-type star (core, radiative interior, envelope).
+In this work, we simulate the global stellar structure of an F-type star (core, radiative interior, envelope) for the first time.
 We show that the contribution of the core strongly affects the spectrum of excited $g$ modes, with low-order high-degree modes unable to form due to their interaction with the turbulent convection of the core.
-Finally, by computing the disc-integrated signature of the modes, we are able to demonstrate that they preserve their integrity up to the top of the convective envelope, which is a strong argument in favour of their detectability with spaceborne photometry.}
+Finally, by computing the disc-integrated signature of the modes, we are able to demonstrate that they preserve their integrity up to the top of the convective envelope, which is a strong argument in favour of their detectability with space-borne photometry.}

 \keywords{asteroseismology -- Stars: oscillations (including pulsations) -- Methods: numerical}